chiravdave/Deep-Learning/Unsupervised_Learning/VAE/README.md

 # VAE
-This repository includes a tensorflow implementation of VAE on mnist dataset with the netwrok been trained only for 1000 epochs.
-If you want your model to be really good then you should run it for more epochs.
-Model weights can be found at (In progress..)
+This repository includes a tensorflow implementation of VAE on mnist dataset with the netwrok been trained only for 4000 epochs.
+If you want your model to be really good then you should go for a bigger network and run it for more epochs.
+Model weights can be found at (https://drive.google.com/open?id=1Nis3NerxTnh1pjHqhxe0qvTyx39kOClq)

-* Epochs : 1000
+* Epochs : 4000
 * Learning rate: 0.0003
 * Batch size: 128
 * Learning Rate : 0.001